-We led the battle to stop the harmful “Medicare Trigger” that would have imposed an arbitrary 45 percent cap on the government’s funding of Medicare.
-And we achieved victory, although temporary, convincing Congress to postpone this harmful provision of the Medicare Modernization Act.
+We led the battle to stop an arbitrary 45 percent cap on the government’s funding of Medicare, a backdoor way of cutting benefits.

 NCPSSM lobbied Congress to strengthen Medicare.
 The House ultimately passed legislation strengthening Medicare for future generations and correcting many of the flaws in the Medicare Modernization Act of 2003.

 We fought against harmful budget cuts at the Social Security Administration (SSA) and ultimately convinced Congress to increase funding levels and thereby prevent massive furloughs at the SSA.
 Those increased funds averted office closures all over the nation in 2007.
 After continued intense lobbying, Congress approved funding for Fiscal Year 2008 at $451 million over the previous year’s level, helping speed up disability reviews.

 We stopped the privatization of Social Security.